thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 The code above creates a new instance of the HTMLRewriter API that looks for and removes all `iframe` elements.
 You can chain these steps to make other changes to a web page, even adding content.

-Then, pass the response into the instance of the HTMLRewriter that we've just created, and return the modified response alongside addition headers.
+Then, pass the response into the instance of the HTMLRewriter that we've just created, and return the modified response alongside additional headers.

 Otherwise, if the `gridData.gridAware` flag is returned as `false`, we just return the initial response without any modifications.